Why Home Exercises Matter for Back Pain Relief

 10. Low-Impact Cardio (Optional)

-Suggestions: Swimming, walking, or gentle Pilates for 20–30 minutes, 3 times a week
+Suggestions: Engage in swimming, walking, or gentle Pilates for 20–30 minutes, 3 times a week.

 Daily Back-Friendly Habits to Adopt